-Ambuj Sagar is the Vipula and Mahesh Chaturvedi Professor of Policy Studies and the founding Head of the School of Public Policy at the Indian Institute of Technology Delhi.
+Ambuj Sagar is the Vipula and Mahesh Chaturvedi Professor of Policy Studies and the founding head of the School of Public Policy at the Indian Institute of Technology Delhi (IIT Delhi).
 Sagar’s interests broadly lie at the intersection of science, technology and development.
 His recent work has focused on innovation policy for meeting sustainability and inclusivity challenges, energy innovation policy and strategies (in areas such as biofuels, clean cookstoves, coal power, automobiles, and institutional mechanisms such as climate innovation centers), climate change policy and politics, capacity development, and higher education policy.
 He has worked extensively with various Indian government ministries as well as many multilateral and bilateral entities.

 Manager, Environmental Policy and Planning

-Peter Trelenberg received his Bachelor of Science degree in civil and environmental engineering from the University of Wisconsin in 1980 and joined Exxon as a Project Engineer at the Bayway Chemical Plant in New Jersey.
-He has subsequently worked in a variety of project, planning, and business development roles of increasing responsibility for the Corporation’s Chemical businesses in the U.S. and Asia; was a Senior Adviser at the Corporation’s headquarters in Dallas; Refinery Manager at Torrance in California; and head of Planning and Business Development for ExxonMobil Chemical Company in Houston.
-He became Manager, Environmental Policy and Planning for Exxon Mobil Corporation in December, 2011.
-Trelenberg has been licensed as a Professional Engineer in both Wisconsin and New Jersey.
+Peter Trelenberg is a manager of environmental policy and planning at ExxonMobil Corporation.
+He received his Bachelor of Science in civil and environmental engineering from the University of Wisconsin in 1980 and joined Exxon as a project engineer at the Bayway Chemical Plant in New Jersey.
+He has subsequently worked in a variety of project, planning, and business development roles of increasing responsibility for the corporation’s chemical businesses in the United States and Asia; was a senior adviser at the corporation’s headquarters in Dallas; refinery manager at Torrance in California; and head of planning and business development for ExxonMobil Chemical Company in Houston.
+He became a manager of environmental policy and planning for ExxonMobil Corporation in December, 2011.
+Trelenberg has been licensed as a professional engineer in both Wisconsin and New Jersey.
 He is married and has three children.